 This heater has been designed and developed as a direct gas-fired circulating heater for the heating of agricultural animal confinement buildings, and is approved for indoor or outdoor mounting.
-The heater has been evaulated by Novida Testing Services and conforms to the relevant requirements of SANS 1539:2008.
 If you are considering using this product for any application other than it's intended use, contact your local agent or the L. B. White Co., Inc. in the U.S.A. at 001-608-783-5691.